jamesduncombe/veild/README.md

 This will start `veild` with caching on and a resolvers set to [Cloudflare's](https://developers.cloudflare.com/1.1.1.1/dns-over-tls/) `1.1.1.1` and `1.0.0.1`.

 Why do I need sudo?!
-Well, by default veild listens on port `53` (UDP) which is within the priveledged ports range... more on that [here](https://www.w3.org/Daemon/User/Installation/PrivilegedPorts.html).
+Well, by default veild listens on port `53` (UDP) which is within the privileged ports range... more on that [here](https://www.w3.org/Daemon/User/Installation/PrivilegedPorts.html).

 Hopefully you should see it startup with output similar to the following: